ExponentialML/AnimateDiff-MotionDirector/README.md

 Expected training time on the `"preferred"` quality setting should take roughly 10-15 minutes to converge on roughly 14GB of VRAM.
 You can change `max_train_steps` in `.configs/training/motion_director/training.yaml` if you wish to train longer.

-### Recommendation
+### Recommendations
 My recommended training workflow for MotionDirector is to choose a single video of the motion you wish to train.

+Also, test with and without the domain adapter LoRA for training.
+While training without the adapter gives results faster, I perceive better training stability in using it rather than not.
+This also (seemingly) helps with combining with other spatial LoRAs if you chose the latter.

 If you do wish to train multi videos, choose 3-5 videos with similar motions for the best results.
+Long training runs with large, customized datasets should work theoritically, but this has not been tested.
+For now, it may be better to train similarly to standard LoRA training (one character, one style, etc.)

-More often than not, it seems to work more consistently than multiple videos, and trains faster (500 - 700 steps).
+More often than not, it seems to work more consistently than multiple videos, and trains faster (500 - 700 steps with AdamW).

 Training multiple videos of different motions / subjects and prompts has not been tested thoroughly, so your mileage may vary.

-A general rule of thumb is 300 steps per video at default settings.
+From my tests, a general rule of thumb is 300 steps per video at default settings with AdamW, and about half that with the Lion optimizer.

 ## Advanced Training Instructions